Welcome BRCPS Families!

 Arrival & Dismissal

 School staff will be in position outside every morning to welcome children to school.
-Students having school breakfast should proceed directly to the cafeteria before going to their classrooms.
+Students having school breakfast should proceed directly to their classrooms.

 Students arriving after 7:55am will be marked tardy and must enter through the front entrance, accompanied by a parent/guardian.